Yichuans/presentation/dbar.md

 you may be more experienced, introduce my work, hope of use to you; opportunity for me also to learn from you <br>

 ## about the course
-note: presentation, participatory process, tutorials and hands-on practices <br>
+note: presentation, participation, tutorials and hands-on practices <br>

 ## the agenda
 - Introduction on IUCN and UNEP-WCMC
 - Introduction on earth observation and biodiversity conservation
+- Case study: Landsat archive (data access)
-- Case studies on remote sensing and natural World Heritage sites
+- Case study: Human footprint and forest loss (analysis)
-- Exercise: data access
-- Exercise: analysis
-- Exercise: communication and story telling
+- Case study: Land cover change (visualisation and story telling)
+- Introduction on IUCN's digital initiative
-note:
+note: presentation, hands-on exercise

 <i class="fa fa-users fa-5x"></i>
 ### What do you think
 <!-- .slide: data-background="white" -->
+note: group exercise and reporting <br>
-note: I understand different needs and expectation <br>
+I understand different background, needs and expectations <br>
 flexible to cover different content, adjust focus if needed <br>
+are there specific things you would like to talk about etc

 <!-- =========== ABOUT CENTRE -->